JKTKops/unlambda-compilers/README.md

 `interpret : ProgramAsData -> Result`, which executes the representation of the program.
 Notice that this is distinct from translating the program into _native_ executable code of the target language.

-Previous efficient Unlambda implementations (such as `mendelson-unlambda.c` [here](ftp://ftp.madore.org/pub/madore/unlambda/contrib/) or [ReLambda](https://github.com/MattX/relambda)) compile Unlambda to a "bytecode."
+Previous efficient Unlambda implementations such as `mendelson-unlambda.c`, which can be found on the Unlambda Homepage (GitHub MarkDown won't render links to FTP repositories), and [ReLambda](https://github.com/MattX/relambda) compile Unlambda to a "bytecode."
 A representation of this bytecode is captured as data and then interpreted (by C or by Rust respectively).

 The compilers presented here do not work this way.
 For now, only one of them is publically available via this repository.
 It emits a bytecode which is implemented in C as macros, which themselves expand into